Alison P. Ranney

 Alison began her career at Skadden, Arps, where she was a corporate attorney with a focus on mergers and acquisitions.
 She also served as Vice President at the real estate development firm responsible for Prairie Crossing, the award-winning conservation community, and as an executive with AT&T Wireless where she specialized in joint ventures.

 Early in her career, Alison lived in Guatemala, where she taught 250 schoolchildren, and Mexico City, where she worked in communications and public relations.

 With a strong commitment to civic involvement, Alison has served on numerous boards nationally and locally.
 She chaired the Nominating & Governance Committee of Public Radio International (PRI) which recently affected a successful merger with PRX, another leader in the public media field.
 She has also served on the boards of the Goodman Theatre, World Business Chicago and Forefront.
 Alison served on the Board of Directors of WBEZ/Chicago Public Media for 12 years and chaired the CEO Search Committee for a highly successful CEO.
 Alison was on the Founding Board of City Year Chicago and the Board of Ryerson Woods Conservation Area.

 Alison has served on the Visiting Committee of the University of Chicago Law School and the Alumni Council of Phillips Andover Academy, her alma maters.

-Alison is also on the Board of Directors of the flagship bank of Wintrust Financial Corporation where she is active on the Compensation & Nominating, Audit, and Business Development Committees.
+Alison has served as a Director with Wintrust Financial Corporation for over 15 years.
+She is currently on the Board of Directors of the Wintrust Bank where she is active on the Compensation & Nominating and Audit Committees.

 She is a member of the Commercial Club, the Economic Club and The Chicago Network.
 Earlier in her career, she was selected as an Emerging Leader by the Chicago Council on Global Affairs.